Volksdeutscher Selbstschutz

-The Volksdeutscher Selbstschutz was an ethnic German self-protection militia, a paramilitary organization consisting of ethnic German (Volksdeutsche) mobilized from among the German minority in Poland.
+The Volksdeutscher Selbstschutz was an ethnic-German self-protection militia, a paramilitary organization comprising ethnic Germans (Volksdeutsche) mobilized from among the German minority in Poland.

 The Volksdeutscher Selbstschutz operated before, and during the opening stages of, World War II in the western half of Poland and were responsible for, and took part in, massacres of Poles, along with SS Einsatzgruppen.

-Selbstschutz counted circa 100,000 members, who formed greater part of German minority members "fit for action".
+The Selbstschutz numbered some 100,000 members, who formed the greater part of the German minority "fit for action".